 - Those in denial of the changing market are still making statements that are now seen as dinosaur hiring.
 They are out of connection with the market and think offering flexible or hybrid work is enough.

 - Employers are attempting to hire within bandwidths of salaries that are no longer attractive in a highly competitive market.

 - Then there are those with the smell of desperation in the air, or should we say job ads, as companies make endless promises to win candidate attention.

 In an attempt to secure candidates, the initial offers were marginally increased base salaries, with earnings rising through commission schemes or performance bonuses.
-Many companies are not re-evaluating their core salary offering and being left well behind in the race to secure candidates.
+Many companies are not re-evaluating their core salary offering and are being left well behind in the race to secure candidates.

 Employers are now being told that increased salaries may not be enough.
 They need to offer more incentives and perks to win the race to secure a candidate.
 Candidates read the same messages knowing they are in the winning seat for negotiations, particularly salespeople.

 Human resource departments dedicated to holding salary bandwidths are scanning the web and other companies, trying to find something extra they can offer to bring a new hire on board.
 Unaware of the indirect costs associated and an increase in the salary bandwidth, the more commercial solution to the problem.

 We recently came across this offering in the market, setting a benchmark in the software industry.

 - Ability to WFH

 - We are flexible about hours.
 You don’t have to work full-time, although we’d love it if you did.